Page 2

 1) Synthetic rope is NOT suited to the Werner winch supplied with some ADF Unimogs.
 The winch drum is designed only for steel cable.
 The drum has guide flutes along it at the exact spacing and size of the 14mm cable.
 These will cut into the synthetic rope if the rope does not sit in each groove neatly.
 As the rope is thicker than the steel cable when not under tension, it will eventually ride up over the sharp edges of the flutes and eventually be damaged.
 It will also not lay onto the drum evenly as the indexer operates at a rate to suit the thinner steel cable.
 Good chance it will all bunch up at one end, potentially resulting in jamming.

 2) This winch is not meant to be operated without someone at the controls inside the cab.
-I mistakenly thought that I could operate the winch from the side disengagement knob.
-It's not meant for that.
-Apparently once the cable is under some tension, the knob cannot be pulled out.
-Seems that at least 2 people are needed to operate the winch safely.
+Once the cable is under some tension, the knob on the side of the winch cannot be pulled out.
+At least 2 people are needed to operate the winch safely.
 One inside the cabin at the controls, and at least one outside checking that the cable is winding onto the drum evenly.
 Also ideally, have someone else to watch the overall winching activity.

 My cable weighs 26kg.
 To get it on to the drum: turn the drum by hand until the indexer is fully at the (passenger) side.
 There is a wedge shaped hole in the drum.
-Poke the cable through from the small side of the hole in the drum, drop in the wedge, tap the wedge down firmly (jamming the steel rope) and hope that the wedge will lock the cable in sufficiently for the cable to wind onto the drum properly.
+Poke the cable through from the small side of the hole in the drum, drop in the wedge, tap the wedge down firmly (jamming the steel rope) to lock the cable in sufficiently for the cable to wind onto the drum properly.
 Mark the cable with paint at about 6 turns or more (limit of unwind).

 Headlights